JeffOlivier/drag_drop/README.md

 ---

-### If you want to integrate this with a database, the below info will get you started
+### If you want to integrate this with a database, then the below information will get you started

 ## DATABASE TABLES

 ### social_media_type

-[all social media types available]
+[this table contains all of the social media types that are available]

     id - SMALLINT(6) (primary key)
     name - char(100) (unique key)